 One area where there are still petrol stations - though they are now called recharge stations - is on major highways.
 Large trucks for carting goods across the country mostly run on hydrogen instead of batteries due to the requirement for range and speed of refueling.
 And usually the recharge station would generate the hydrogen on site often having across seasonal storage capacity - they could generate the hydrogen in summer and on sunny days in the shoulder season when electricity is cheap and have sufficient storage to still supply hydrogen across winter.
 These recharge stations also offered recharging of battery powered cars that were doing long country trips.
 Though often if a person is traveling in the country in a hired battery car when it ran low on energy they will simply pull into the recharge station and jump into a fresh hire car to continue their trip - no waiting at all.
 The recharge stations often have a battery bank and reasonable sized solar arrays as well as it is cheaper to get the electricity this way than to buy it from the grid - not that grid electricity is expensive.

 By the mid 2030s while the conversion to renewable energy was proceeding apace it was clear that temperatures were still climbing at a lesser but still unacceptable pace and if nothing more was done 2 degrees of warming may be breached some time in the late 2040s.
 It was also apparent that some tipping points had already been breached.
 It was decided that some form of geo-engineering was also needed.
-Those discussions at the United Nations Climate Summits were quite heated however it was eventually decided to proceed.
-The safest form was thought to be by reflecting some of the sun's energy by injecting calcium carbonate into the high atmosphere.
+Geo-engineering had always been controversial and the discussions at the United Nations Climate Summits were quite heated however it was eventually decided to proceed.
+The safest form was thought to be by reflecting some of the sun's energy by injecting calcium carbonate aerosols into the high atmosphere.
 How effective this would be was largely theoretical.
 It was however backed by some measurements from instances when volcanic activity had naturally injected another aerosol, sulphur dioxide, into the atmosphere and a temperature drop had been measured.
-This approach was also desirable in that it was temporary - stop injecting the calcium carbonate and in a year or two the effect would stop.
+This approach was also desirable in that it was temporary - if there was adverse consequences then stop injecting the calcium carbonate and in a year or two the effect would stop.
 By the end of the 2030s they started out slowly and gradually increased concentrations.
+The initial aim was to stop temperature increases rather than necessarily lowering temperatures.
 And it worked - with very few side effects.
 Over the next couple of years the rate of temperature increase slowed by more than would be anticipated due to just the slowing of the carbon dioxide release into the atmosphere.
 It was calculated that the warming effect would be closer to 1.9 degrees by now, rather than 1.6 degrees, if geo-engineering had not been used.

 The current argument going on is whether they should increase the concentration of calcium carbonate in the upper atmosphere to drive temperatures into a cooling phase.
 It is argued by a significant sector of the climate scientist community that this is necessary as a number of tipping points have already been breached, such as the thawing of the permafrost in the tundra which is releasing ever greater quantities of carbon dioxide and methane each year and the increasing instability of some of the Antarctic and Greenland ice sheets.
 They argue that the World can't afford to allow the continued and increasing release of carbon dioxide and methane from the permafrost for the time that would be necessary to get the temperatures to fall by solely relying on removal of carbon dioxide from the atmosphere.
 If permafrost carbon dioxide and methane release continues it could become a runaway event beyond the control of humanity.
 They argue the geo-engineering needs to be done regardless of the potential risks.
 The risks of not doing it are greater.
 They hope to be able to drop temperature quickly and sufficiently to refreeze sections of the permafrost to stop the release of more carbon dioxide and also to try to stop or at least slow the melting of the ice sheets and glaciers to slow sea level rise.
 That may be possible however I have heard no good suggestions about how they are going to stop the release of carbon dioxide and methane from the permafrost below the sea which has been gathering pace over the last decade.
 Even if they can cool the atmosphere to stop the thawing of on land permafrost, cooling the sea is another level of difficulty altogether.
 The World still has massive problems to solve.